-After you reach this barrier, do not try to pull the knee any farther toward the chest.
+STEP TWO: After you reach this barrier, do not try to pull the knee any farther toward the chest.
 Instead of stretching the tight muscles, you are now going to tense and work the muscles.

 To do this, place both hands around the knee.
 Keep your hands stationary and push the knee out against the hands.
-You're not going anywhere-just tensing the muscles that would normally straighten out the leg.

-Note: You are now pushing in the opposite direction of the desired stretch.
-Make sure that the body stays stationary during this step.
+You're not going anywhere-just tensing the hamstring and gluteal muscles that would normally straighten out the leg.
+(Note: You are now pushing in the opposite direction of the desired stretch.
+Make sure that the body stays stationary during this step.)
+Push the knee outward against your hands for about 5 seconds.

-Step Three Stop pushing and relax.
+STEP THREE: Stop pushing and relax a few seconds.